sgaut023/skin_disease_classification/README.md

 Prerequisites
 - Anaconda/Miniconda

-To create the `oro_health` conda environment, enter the following in the command prompt:
+To create the `oro_health` conda environment, from the project directoy, enter the following in the command prompt:
 ```
 conda env create -f environment.yml
 ```